wearelumenai/distclus4py/README.md

 # Requirements
 * A Go 1.11 proper environment must be installed and configured before proceeding to the library installation.
 Refer to https://golang.org/doc/install.
-* [distclus](https://github.com/wearelumenai/distclus) should be installed in your system.
+* Although the Makefile should do it, it is better to install separately the [distclus](https://github.com/wearelumenai/distclus) library for now.

 # Installation

-This will build the go library and copy it in the python `distclus` package.
+[//]: <> (This will build the go library and copy it in the python `distclus` package.)

 ```
 $ cd ~/go/src/